-21. But the righteousness of God without a law has now been revealed, being borne witness by the law and the prophets,

-- 22. the righteousness of God which is by faith in Jesus Christ, to all and upon all who believe (and there is no difference, - 23. for all have sinned and come short of the glory of God), - 24. being freely made righteous by His grace through the redemption that is in Christ Jesus, - 25. whom God openly set forth as propitiation, through faith in his blood, for the manifestation of His righteousness (on account of the overlooking of sins that are past - 26. through the forbearance of God)-for the manifestation of His righteousness, I say, in this present time, that He might be just, and the Justifier of him who believes in Jesus. - 27.
+- 12. all have fallen away; they have all, together, become worthless; there is no one doing good; there is not even one"; - 13.
+"Their throat is an open sepulcher"; "They deceive with their tongues; the poison of adders is under their lips"; - 14.
+"Whose mouth is full of curses and bitterness"; - 15.
+"Their feet are swift to shed blood"; - 16.
+"Ruin and misery are in their ways, - 17. and the way of peace they have not known"; and - 18.
+"There is no fear of God before their eyes"! - ¶19.
+Now, we know that whatever the law says, it says to those who are under the law, that every mouth might be shut and the whole world be accountable to God; - 20. wherefore, by works of the law shall no flesh be justified before Him, for by the law came the knowledge of sin. - 21.
+But the righteousness of God without the law has now been revealed, being borne witness by the law and the prophets, - 22. the righteousness of God which is by faith in Jesus Christ, to all and upon all who believe (and there is no difference, - 23. for all have sinned and come short of the glory of God), - 24. being freely made righteous by His grace through the redemption that is in Christ Jesus, - 25. whom God, in demonstration of His righteousness, ordained to be a propitiation for sins that are past, through faith in his blood, passed over - 26. through the forbearance of God for the demonstration of His righteousness in this present time, that He might be righteous and make him righteous who believes in Jesus. - 27.
 Where, then, is boasting?
 It is excluded.
 By what law?
 Of works?
 Of course not!
-By a law of faith! - 28.
-So then, we conclude that a man is made righteous by faith, without works of a law. - 29.
+By the law of faith! - 28.
+So then, we conclude that a man is made righteous by faith, without works of the law. - 29.
 Is He God of the Jews only?
 Is He not also God of the Gentiles?
-Yes, of the Gentiles, too, - 30. seeing there is one God, who will justify the circumcision by faith and the uncircumcision through faith. - 31.
-Then, do we nullify law through faith?
+Yes, of the Gentiles, too, - 30. seeing there is one God, who will justify the circumcision out of a faith and the uncircumcision through faith. - 31.
+Then, do we nullify the law through faith?
 Absolutely not!
-On the contrary, we establish a law.
+On the contrary, we confirm the law.

 - ¶1.
 What, then, are we to say that Abraham, our father after the flesh, has found? - 2.
-For if Abraham were justified by works, he had something of which to boast, but not before God, - 3. for what does the scripture say?
+For if Abraham were justified by works, he had something of which to boast, though not before God. - 3.
+For what does the scripture say?
 "And Abraham believed God, and it was reckoned to him as righteousness." - 4.
 Now, to the one who works, the reward is not reckoned as a gift but as a debt, - 5. but to him who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness. - 6.
 Just as David says about the blessedness of the man to whom God reckons righteousness without works: - 7.
 "Blessed are they whose lawless deeds are forgiven and whose sins are covered. - 8.
-Blessed is the man to whom the LORD will not reckon sin."12 - 9.
-So then, is this blessedness only for the circumcision, or for the uncircumcision as well?
-Remember, we say, "Faith was reckoned to Abraham as righteousness." - 10.
-How, then, was it reckoned?
-While he was in circumcision or in uncircumcision?
-Not in circumcision, but in uncircumcision,
+Blessed is the man to whom the LORD will not reckon sin." - 9.
+Now, is this blessedness only for the circumcision, or for the uncircumcision as well?
+Remember, we say, "Faith was reckoned to Abraham as righteousness."